ANTLR

 In computer-based language recognition, ANTLR (pronounced antler), or ANother Tool for Language Recognition, is a parser generator that uses a LL(*) algorithm for parsing.
 ANTLR is the successor to the Purdue Compiler Construction Tool Set (PCCTS), first developed in 1989, and is under active development.
 Its maintainer is Professor Terence Parr of the University of San Francisco.

+PCCTS 1.00 was announced April 10, 1992.

 Usage

 ANTLR takes as input a grammar that specifies a language and generates as output source code for a recognizer of that language.